-Additional accesses do not increment the address pointer, all reads return 00h, and all writes complete normally but do not change any internal register or EEPROM location.
-Note that for byte reads, the internal address does not auto-increment.
+Additional accesses do not increment the address pointer, all reads return 00h, and all writes complete normally but not change any internal register or EEPROM location.
+Note that for byte reads, the internal address does not auto increment.

-In the second case, if the internal address register value is unknown, write to the ADM1041A with the SMBus interface address byte, followed by the internal address register byte.
-Then restart the serial communication with a read consisting of the SMBus interface address byte, followed by the data byte read from the ADM1041A.
+• If the internal address register value is unknown, write to the ADM1041 with the SMBus interface address byte, followed by the internal address register byte.
+Then restart the serial communication with a read consisting of the SMBus interface address byte, followed by the data byte read from the ADM1041.